WSU-kduncan/s24cicd-JoeyTimm/README-CD.md

 - And to verify docker is working you can run a quick sudo docker run hello-world

 ## Container Restart Script

+## How to install adnanh's webhook

+## Webhook task definition file

+## How to start Webhook

+## Auto-start webhook service on system boot

+## How to configure Github or Dockerhub to message the listener